jabariga/Offline-Smart-Home-Automation/videos/README.md

 # Videos

-This folder contains demonstration videos of the smart home automation system.
+This folder contains a demonstration video of the smart home automation system.

 ## Demonstrations

-- System overview
 - Mobile application control
-- Appliance switching
-- Sensor monitoring
 - Prototype operation